YaleDHLab/gathering-a-building/README.md

 The template field within a post indicates the type of content to be displayed behind the text column.
 There are three options:

 `one-div-container`
 If a post's template value is set to one-div-container, its background will be a full page background image ([example display](./build/documentation_images/concrete.png)).
-The background image is determined by the Featured Image for the given post ([example display](./build/documentation_images/concrete-featured-image.png)).
+The background image is determined by the Featured Image for the given post ([example admin content](./build/documentation_images/concrete-featured-image.png)).

 `three-div-container`
 If a post's template value is set to three-div-container, its background will consist of three elements represented on the right hand side of the screen ([example display](./build/documentation_images/people-and-places.png)).
 The content within these elements is set by the following custom fields: `topImage`, `bottomImage`, `topCaption`, `bottomCaption`.
 Both the topImage and bottomImage fields are full paths to image files, while the topCaption and bottomCaption fields are plaintext caption fields. ([example admin content](./build/documentation_images/people-and-places-admin.png))